NateEag/githooks.d/readme.md

 Git's
 [hook system](https://www.kernel.org/pub/software/scm/git/docs/githooks.html)
-is well-designed and has a wide range of uses.
+is very useful for automating workflow-related tasks.

-That wide range of uses is slightly hampered by the absence of hook multiplexing in core git.
+It would be even better if you could register multiple programs for a hook to run.

-Since the feature is trivial to implement, it is a wheel that has been made many times over.
+Since such a feature is trivial to implement, it is a wheel that has been crafted many times over.

 This is my re-invention.